 While the display on this pulse oximeter is a bit cluttered, the device itself is simple, fast, and reliable.
 It’s one of a growing number of oximeters that will record blood oxygen levels for you while you sleep.
 Great for those with sleep apnea.

-What we like: The device provides SpO2 levels, pulse, PI (Perfusion Index, which roughly translates to the strength of the pulse) and the pulse waveform.
-We like that you can also record SpO2 levels while sleeping.
+What we like: The device provides SpO2 levels, pulse, Perfusion Index, which roughly translates to the strength of the pulse, and the pulse waveform.
+You get more than 30 hours of continuous operation on one set of batteries.

-Flaws: The readout is a nice size, but the layout can be a bit confusing.
+Flaws: The readout is a nice size, but sometimes half the readout can be in portrait mode and the other half in landscape mode.

 6. Asobilor Fingertip Pulse Oximeter